momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 you can use Double Ducks to climb small humps without wasting time overshooting with a jump, but in addition to this they have one big advantage over jumps:
 **crouching is not considered a jump, so the jump-land penalty does not activate.**
 This means you can gain speed with air strafing without worrying about slowing down upon landing.
 This is used in Count Jumps.
 If you wish to perform a Standup version that will give the most airtime it is better to have another bind for crouch on a keyboard so that it can be held.

-### Count Jump [1.6 Climb only]
-Done by first gaining speed with a Prestrafe then Double Ducking to gain more speed in the air, land then finally jump.
-It can also be used in a Bhop sequence where doing another jump would result in over/under shooting the next platform, in this case the double duck is used as a "mini-jump" in the sequence and must be timed just like a Bhop.
-This is also sometimes called a **Count Jump**.

 ### Duck Roll [1.6 Climb only]
 Sometimes called Ground Strafing or G-Strafing  in Counter-Strike, Duck Roll is its given name in Half-life so for consistency's sake It will be called Duck Roll.
 It is a "Bhop" sequence comprised entirely of rapid Double Ducks.
 This lets you get past the Bhop speed cap since it is not considered a jump.
 It is very hard to maintain Duck Rolls given how much more frequently you must crouch compared to jumps in a Bhop sequence.
 Duck Rolls are vertically limited, so even with more speed they may not reach a place a Bhop can.
 In Climb it is usually used after landing from a surf or slide to maintain high speed.
 Since Duck Rolls are just many Double Ducks, it is possible to perform a Standup version that requires holding crouch for a little bit after doing a Double Duck which preserves speed a little better.
 Duck Roll’s effectiveness heavily depends on the map.

+### Count Jump [1.6 Climb only]
+Done by first gaining speed with a Prestrafe then Double Ducking (or Duck Rolling) to gain more speed in the air with Airstrafes, then finally bhop upon landing.
+It can also be used in a Bhop sequence where doing another jump would result in over/under shooting the next platform, in this case the double duck is used as a "mini-jump" in the sequence and must be timed just like a Bhop.
+This is also sometimes called a **Count Jump**.
+Optimized Count Jumps give the best distance of any jump on 1.6 Climb (assuming flat ground)

+{{< hint info >}}
+The bhop done in the Count Jump does not have any stamina penalties placed on it.
+It's as if the player just ran and then jumped!
+The bhop speed cap is still checked but you won't be able to reach 300 speed unless you're doing very good strafing with 2 or more Double Ducks
+{{</hint>}}

 ### High Jump [1.6 Climb only]
+Jumping off tall platforms (the player's height or taller) are called High Jumps.
+What makes High Jumps special?
 In Source and Goldsrc there exists a property called **edge friction** it decides what factor that "normal" friction will be multiplied by when a player is close to an edge.
 If it is set higher than 1, you will slow down every time you are close to the edge of a platform.
 These are the edge frictions for each Climb mode:  **TBD (MomClimb)**,     **1 (KZT)**,       **2 (1.6 Climb)**.
 {{< hint info >}}
 Currently, 1.6 Climb is the only Climb mode whose edge friction is different than the normal friction